Exercises 1: Automation#

 Where to find the column names

-Open the attribute tables of the outputs health_total_per_admin2
+Open the attribute tables of the outputs health_total_per_admin2, sum_exposed_healthsites_POI, and admin2_health_affected_pct in QGIS.

 Look at the column headers to find the exact names of the fields you want to copy.